Degeneration of Hodge structures over Picard modular surfaces: Picard datum

-for the induced Shimura variety.
-It is a complex\footnote{In fact, it has a (canonical) model over the quadratic imaginary field $E$ \cite{Gor}.}, smooth and quasi-projective surface which we call a "Picard modular surface"; see \cite{Gor} for details and proofs. \end{defin} \begin{rem} The Picard modular surface $S$ is the fine moduli space of polarised abelian varieties of dimension $3$ endowed with an action of an order of $E$ and some additional structures (depending also on $K$).
-In particular, there is a universal abelian scheme
+\begin{defin} The pair $(G,X)$ will be called a Picard datum.
+When $K\subset G(\mathbb{A}_f)$ is a \textit{neat} subgroup \cite[\S0.5]{Pi} we will write $S=Sh^K(G,X)$ for the induced Shimura variety.
+It is a complex\footnote{In fact, it has a (canonical) model over the imaginary quadratic field $E$ \cite{Gor}.}, smooth and quasi-projective surface which we call a "Picard modular surface"; see \cite{Gor} for details and proofs. \end{defin} \begin{rem} The Picard modular surface $S$ is the fine moduli space of polarised abelian varieties of dimension $3$ endowed with an action of an order of $E$ and some additional structures (depending also on $K$).
+In particular, there is a universal abelian scheme $f:A \rightarrow S;$ see \cite{Gor} for details and proofs. \end{rem}